butfirstchai.com

 🥗Pairing

-These are my favorite dishes to serve with Methi Lachha Paratha:
+These are my favourite dishes to serve with Methi Lachha Paratha:

 • A small bowl of beetroot raita with yogurt garnished with mint leaves.